coreos/docs/os/switching-channels.md

 # Switching release channels

-CoreOS is released into alpha, beta, and stable channels.
+Container Linux is released into alpha, beta, and stable channels.
 New features and bug fixes are tested in the alpha channel and are promoted bit-for-bit to the beta channel if no additional bugs are found.

-By design, the CoreOS update engine does not execute downgrades.
-If you're switching from a channel with a higher CoreOS version than the new channel, your machine won't be updated again until the new channel contains a higher version number.
+By design, the Container Linux update engine does not execute downgrades.
+If you're switching from a channel with a higher Container Linux version than the new channel, your machine won't be updated again until the new channel contains a higher version number.

 ![Update Timeline](img/update-timeline.png)